Peasant March

 The Kallio government was powerless in the face of pressure from the Lapua movement when, unsure of the loyalty of the white guard, it was unable to take retaliatory action.
 On July 1, Parliament convened in the middle of the summer holidays to discuss the Protection Act and five different Communist Acts.
 On the same day, a delegation from the Lapua movement arrived to meet with President Relander, demanding not only a ban on communist activities but also a move to majority voting, one-man constituencies and the right to vote tied to the ability to pay taxes.
 A day later, Relander dissolved the cabinet despite a motion of confidence by Parliament.
 The cartridge depots of the Lapua cartridge factory and Ilmajoki armory were transferred to southern Finland by Minister of Defense Juho Niukkanen before his resignation in the case of a coup.
 Svinhufvud was appointed the new prime minister on 4 July.
 Exceptionally, he did not involve parliamentary groups in the cabinet negotiations, but allowed the leadership of the Lapua movement to influence its program and composition.

 The next day, the activists of the Lapua movement forced their way into a meeting of the Constitutional Committee, from where they abducted socialist MPs Eino Pekkala and Jalmari Rötkö.
-On July 6, Interior Minister Erkki Kuokkanen ordered all 23 Communist MPs to be imprisoned on suspicion of “treason”.
-The government also demanded that Pekkala and Rötkö be handed over to the authorities, or that it not going to participate in the peasant march celebrations.
-Background influencers of the Lapua movement Kai Donner and SJ Pentti urged to keep them in Lapua, but eventually Vihtori Kosola agreed to the demand, fearing the march would be ruined by the absence of the government.
+On July 6, Interior Minister Erkki Kuokkanen ordered all 23 Communist MPs to be imprisoned on suspicion of "treason".
+The government also demanded that Pekkala and Rötkö be handed over to the authorities, or else it would not participate in the celebrations of the Peasant March.
+Background influencers of the Lapua movement Kai Donner and S. J. Pentti urged to keep the socialist MPs in Lapua, but eventually Vihtori Kosola agreed to the demand, fearing the march would be ruined by the absence of the government.